innolitics/n2y/README.md

 ### Footnotes

 Adds support for Pandoc-style footnotes.
 Any `text` rich texts that contain footnote references in the format `[^NUMBER]` (eg: `...some claim [^2].`) will be linked to the corresponding footnote paragraph block starting with `[NUMBER]:` (eg: `[2]: This is a footnote.`).

+### DB Footnotes
+Adds general footnote support (not specialized for markdown) with the expectation that all footnote content is placed in an inline database on the original page wherein footnote references are made.
+Specific footnote references are made with Notion's page mention feature, mentioning a specific footnote page in the database.
+For example, each page in the database can simply be titled with a footnote number and contain the footnote text as the page content.
+The inline database must have a title that ends with "Footnotes."

 ### Expand Link To Page Blocks